deeporiginbio/deeporigin-client/docs/data-hub/dataframes.md

 df = DataFrame.from_deeporigin("database-id")
 ```

-In an interactive web-based environment such as Jupyter Lab, you should be able to view the DataFrame using:
+In a Jupyter Lab, you should be able to view the DataFrame using:

 ```py
 df